Hegemonic masculinity: Adolescence

 The last stage of childhood, adolescence, marks the onset of puberty and the eventual beginning of adulthood.
 Hegemonic masculinity then positions some boys, and all girls, as subordinate or inferior to others.
 Bullying is another avenue in which young men assert their dominance over less "masculine" boys.
 In this bullying schema, adolescent boys are motivated to be at the top of the scale by engaging in more risk taking activities as well.
 Oftentimes bullying is motivated by social constructs and generalized ideas of what a young man should be.
 Gendered sexuality in adolescence refers to the role gender takes in the adolescent's life and how it is informed by and impacts others' perceptions of their sexuality.
 This can lead to gay bashing and other forms of discrimination if young men seem not to perform the appropriate masculinity.

 The male gender role is not biologically fixed, yet it is a result of the internalization of culturally defined gender norms and ideologies.
 In this stage this is an important point as developmental psychologists recognize change in relations with parents, peers, and even their own self-identity.
-This is a time of confusion and disturbance; they feel influenced as a result of asserted hegemonic masculinity as well as social factors that lead them to become more self-conscious.
-De Visser et al., show that although men need not engage in all masculine behaviour to be considered masculine, enacting in more masculine behaviours increases the likelihood they will be considered more masculine, otherwise known as building "masculine capital".
+This is a time of confusion and disturbance; they feel influenced as a result of asserted hegemonic masculinity as well as social factors that lead them to become more self-conscious. show that although men need not engage in all masculine behaviour to be considered masculine, enacting in more masculine behaviours increases the likelihood they will be considered more masculine, otherwise known as building "masculine capital".
 It has been suggested that boys' emotional stoicism leaves them unable to recognize their own and others' emotions, which leaves a risk for developing psychological distress and empty interpersonal skills.
 Boys in their adolescence are pressured to act masculine in order to fit the hegemonic ideals, yet the possibility of suffering long-term psychological damage as a result looms overhead.